Siphon880gh/healthbrain/Blender/1+2. Polygon count INCReasing/Remesh for more vertexes, edges, faces.md

-Sculpting mode: R -> Drag to adjust number of faces -> Click to soft commit Then CMD+R for hard commit
+Sculpting mode: R -> Drag to adjust number of faces -> Click to soft commit

+If the below doesnt show up (instead a black circle that adjusts to your drag shows up), then you have to disable dyntopo (dynamic topology)

 ![](https://i.imgur.com/aJlQML8.png)

+Then CMD+R for hard commit

 Can go back into Edit Mode to see the new vertexes introduced.
 Rectangular sharp objects become more rounded and spherical.